 Hamilton, Mesoraco end homer droughts, Reds beat Pirates 7-2

-The Reds' speedy leadoff hitter ended one of the major leagues' longest home run droughts with a three-run shot, and Devin Mesoraco hit his first in more than two years, powering Cincinnati to a 7-2 victory over the Pittsburgh Pirates on Wednesday night.
+Billy Hamilton ended one of the major leagues' longest home run droughts with a three-run shot, and Devin Mesoraco hit his first in more than two years, powering the Cincinnati Reds to a 7-2 victory over the Pittsburgh Pirates on Wednesday night.
+Eugenio Suarez started the Reds' surge with a three-run homer in the first inning off Jameson Taillon , who hadn't allowed a homer on the road this season.

 Add your comments below